5ch4um1/smbvga/README.md

-the scripts are for the above mentioned i2c bus and address. you can change this ONCE by running ./setup.sh after that, if you want to change again, you'd need to edit ./setup.sh (or maybe write a chsetup.sh...?)
+the scripts are for the above mentioned i2c bus and address. you can change this ONCE by running ./setup.sh after that, if you want to change again, you'd need to edit ./setup.sh